doridoridoriand/containers/README.md

 # My docker containers
+This is the system container for operating systems and tools.
+It is intended to be as easy to use as a regular VM.
-Container images are available on DockerHub and GitHub Packages.
+Container images are available on GitHub Packages and Docker Hub.

 ## Containers
 - [Ubuntu system container](https://github.com/doridoridoriand/containers/pkgs/container/containers%2Flifeboat-ubuntu)